-POST COMMUNION
+POST COMMUNION Heavenly Father, you have refreshed us with this heavenly sacrament.
+As your Son came to live among us, grant us grace to live our lives, united in love and obedience, as those who long to live with him in heaven; through Jesus Christ our Lord.
 Lord God, the bright splendour whom the nations seek: May we, who with the wise men have been drawn by your light, discern the glory of your presence in your incarnate Son; who suffered, died, and was buried, and who is alive and reigns with you and the Holy Spirit, now and for ever.
 Refreshed by these holy gifts,Lord God, we seek your mercy: that by listening faithfully to your only Son, and being obedient to the prompting of the Spirit, we may be your children in name and in truth; through Jesus Christ our Lord.
 God of glory, you nourish us with bread from heaven.

-Fill us with your Holy Spirit that through us the light of your glory may shine in all the world.
-We ask this in the name of Jesus Christ our Lord.
+Fill us with your Holy Spirit

+that through us the light of your glory

+may shine in all the world.